-An assessment of the units by IDP engineers in PY 2018 showed that the cleat setup could pose a personnel safety hazard, even though the system has been used extensively in the field with no reported incidents.
+An assessment of the units by IDP engineers in PY 2018 showed that the cleat setup could pose a personnel safety hazard.
 The cleat components were also integrated with the braking system of the unit.
 In PY 2018, IDP completed minor modifications to the locking brake components and removed the cleats from the stem.
 Performance in the field, however, was inadequate.
 Field team feedback noted the nylon disks that replaced the cleats were inadequate and were more difficult to use.
 The new brake also experienced a failure, and the new braking technique proved to be slower than with the original configuration.
-In 2019, IDP conducted a careful analysis of all Sidewinder components.
+In 2019, IDP conducted a thorough analysis of all Sidewinder components.
 The prototype brake and nylon disks have been removed from service and all systems are back in the original configuration.
-IDP is reviewing potential improvements and modifications and recently purchased a Kovacs Sidewinder for testing.
+IDP also purchased a Kovacs Sidewinder for testing.
 During testing, the Kovacs system did not appear to have enough gear reduction to hold the weight of the auger stem.
 Concerns with the braking system were also witnessed with both the Kovacs and IDP units.
-IDP engineers have developed a preliminary Conceptual Design for a redesign of the Sidewinder that will be fabricated and tested as budget and staff availability allows.

 - 1. Maintain Sidewinder systems Ongoing. - 2.
-Build and test a prototype from a recent IDP Conceptual Design PY 2022 or PY 2023. - 3.
-Review and update documentation Ongoing. - Improve documentation, potentially including a training video Contingent upon available budget.
+Build and test a prototype based on the IDP redesign PY 2023. - 3.
+Improve documentation, potentially adding a training video Contingent upon available budget.